dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

  - `nrf-default-values.h`: default values for NRF hardware choices.
    You want to look at to see what we can change and for where to get the requested values.
- - `nrf-public.c` simple veneer over the top of NRF interface.
+ - `nrf-public.c` simple veneer over the top of NRF interface to make sending and receiving packets easier.
  - `nrf-test.h`: helpers for testing.
 Useful to look at to see how to use the NRF interfaces.